WilliamPrime/Kb00-Cursed10/journal.md

-ah yeah the last thing to mention the omission of any firmware i plan to use POG and kmk to create a firmware
+ah yeah the last thing to mention the omission of any firmware i plan to use POG and kmk to create a firmware however that requires the physical board Which is why the firmware is ommitted